Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Arch Bridge.md

 - **This experiment can take place outdoors**
 - Bridge Base (flat board and two triangular pieces, they attach together with wing nuts)
 - 5 Blocks (all the same)
-- 2 wooden supports (scaffolding to assist the building process) - MISSING SINCE 2019
+- 2 wooden supports (scaffolding to assist the building process)

 <br/>